ALIF Surgery in Seattle, WA

 - Spinal nerves that need to be manipulated for a posterior approach (PLIF) are not affected during ALIF.

-- ALIF provides the greatest surface area for fusion and greatest ability to restore height and alignment.
+- ALIF provides the greatest surface area for fusion and the greatest ability to restore height and alignment.

 Dr. Edward Jung will work with you diligently to determine your best treatment options.
 We will take the time to educate you and answer your questions.
 He believes in engaging our patients to empower them to make the best decision to suit their condition.